 Instruct one of the volunteer students to hold a piece of paper against their stomach.
 Have the student let go of the paper when they begin to walk forward (see Figure 5).
 (The paper should fall to the ground.)

 Question: Ask the class if they have any ideas why the paper did not stay against the student's body.

 Question: Ask the students what they think will happen to the piece of paper if they put it against their stomach and run in a straight line without holding the paper in place.

 Select a second volunteer.
-Have the student place the paper against his/her stomach and hold it with his/her hand.
+Have the student place the paper against their stomach and hold it with their hand.

-Tell him/her to begin running in a straight line and let go of the paper when he/she begins running (see Figure 5).
+Tell the student to begin running in a straight line and let go of the paper when they begin running (see Figure 5).
 (The paper should stay in place.)